 Dr Andrew Haydon graduated from Monash University with Honours and then trained at the Alfred hospital.
 After obtaining his fellowship with the Royal Australasian College of Physicians in Medical Oncology, he undertook a PhD with Monash University and the Cancer Council of Victoria examining the epidemiological factors that influence survival in bowel cancer.
 Following this he was appointed as a full time staff specialist at the Alfred Hospital.

-Dr Haydon holds honorary appointments as a senior lecturer in the Department of Medicine at Monash University and the University of Sydney, as well as being an honorary researcher with the Cancer Council of Victoria.
+Dr Haydon is joint head of SMICS (Southern Melbourne Integrative Cancer Services) and holds honorary appointments as a senior lecturer in the Department of Medicine at Monash University and the University of Sydney as well as being an honorary researcher with the Cancer Council of Victoria.
 He is involved in the running of multiple clinical trials at the Alfred Hospital.

 Dr Haydon is a member of numerous multidisciplinary cancer meetings including The Victorian Melanoma service, the Cabrini colorectal cancer meeting the Alfred Head and Neck Cancer and Upper Gastro-intestinal cancer multidisciplinary meetings.

 Dr Haydon is a member of the American Society of Clinical Oncology, the Medical Oncology Group of Australia, The Private Cancer Physicians of Australia, the Australasian Gastro-intestinal Trials Group and the ANZ Breast Cancer Trials Group.
 His interests are clinical trials, Upper and Lower Gastro-intestinal cancers, Head & Neck Cancer and Melanoma.